nosana-ci/docs.nosana.io/docs/programs/jobs.md

 ## Accounts

-A number of 2 account types make for the Nosana Nodes programs' state.
+A number of 2 account types make for the Nosana Job programs' state.

 ### Nodes Account